FINRA Manual: Contents

 (1) Unless the parties agree otherwise, within 60 days from the date a discovery request other than the Document Production Lists is received, the party receiving the request must either:

-• Identify and explain the reason that specific requested documents or information cannot be produced within the required time, and state when the documents will be produced; or
+(B) Identify and explain the reason that specific requested documents or information cannot be produced within the required time, state when the documents will be produced, and serve this response on all parties and file this response with the Director; or

 (2) A party must act in good faith when complying with subparagraph (1) of this rule.
 "Good faith" means that a party must use its best efforts to produce all documents or information required or agreed to be produced.
 If a document or information cannot be produced in the required time, a party must establish a reasonable timeframe to produce the document or information.